 Reason: File system error.
 There are many file system out there and every O.S prefer one of their own.
 For instance, Android supports FAT32 by default and since pen drives are also in FAT32 format, we don’t face any problem with pen drives.

-But, most external HDDs uses NTFS file system (Windows default FS) and sometimes in HFS (MAC default FS).
-So this mismatch in file system results in error.
+But, most external HDDs uses the NTFS file system (Windows default FS) and sometimes in HFS (MAC default FS).
+So this mismatch in file system results in the error.